surprise777/JavaBasic2017/A1/codesmells.md

 [Looking through the method like start, too many conditional statements cause the long method, so decompose the conditional, extract some condition to a new boolean function then call them. ]

+## Code Smell: [Large Class]

+### Code Smell Category: [Bloaters]

+### List of classes and line numbers involved:

+* [WarehouseManager(WarehouseManager.java:13)]

+### Description:

+[There are 19 similar attributes and methods in the WarehouseManager class, making the class large, complicated to use]

+### Solution:

+[Looking through the WarehouseManager class, many attributes have similar ways of functioning while different type, which can be extracted as some subclass, and construct the original WarehouseManager as interface or abstract class]